kestra-io/docs/content/docs/03.concepts/pebble.md

     message: '{{ outputs.say_hello.value }}'
 ```

-## How to format a date in Pebble?
+## Date formatting

 Pebble can be very useful to make small transformation on the fly - without the need to use Python or some dedicated programming language.
 For instance, we can use the `date` function to format date values: `'{{ inputs.my_date | date("yyyyMMdd") }}'`

 You can find more documentation on the `date` function on the [Expressions page](../03.concepts/expression/03.filter/date.md)

-### Coalesce operator for trigger or manual execution
+## Coalesce operator to conditionally use trigger or execution date

 Most of the time, a flow will be triggered automatically.
 Either on schedule or based on external events.
 It’s common to use the date of the execution to process the corresponding data and make the flow dependent on time.